Jack Hunter (English footballer): Career

 After a short spell with The Wednesday, Hunter was appointed manager of a public house in Blackburn where he joined the Olympic in 1882 as both player and coach.
 Blackburn Olympic had been founded in August 1877 and soon evolved into one of the finest sides in Lancashire.
 Hunter, an astute coach and tactician, taught the Olympic players the art of the passing game.
 Hunter coached a team of tradesmen and weavers to overcome the dominance of local rivals, Blackburn Rovers, and the amateur teams of southern England to win the FA Cup in 1883.

 It was Hunter who decided to take the team to Blackpool for a few days' relaxation prior to the final, which had been unheard of previously.
 In the final (against Old Etonians played on 31 March 1883 at the Kennington Oval), Hunter played at centre half and marshalled the defence, who were able to keep the Old Etonians forwards at bay thus allowing the fitter Olympics side to come from behind to claim the cup with a 2–1 victory after extra time.
+Hunter's delight at the triumph was demonstrated by his shouting, as he collected his medal, "fifteen years at football, and got the English cup at the finish".

 Hunter remained with Olympic until 1887, before joining Blackburn Rovers.
 After a short spell playing for Rovers, Hunter became assistant trainer and groundsman at Ewood Park, as well as working as a licensee in Blackburn.

 From 1897 Hunter had a short spell as coach to Cheshire side New Brighton Tower, helping that team rise from the Lancashire League to a brief sojourn in the Football League.

 He died of consumption on 9 April 1903.